pieterD7/util.js/README.md

 	Introduction:

-	Because app interfaces are written for specific HTML5 browsers I felt the need to write a lightweight js lib with page elements rather than pages.
-Utiljs has loading problems: a function of util can be called before being fully initialized causing an error.
+	Because app interfaces are written for specific HTML5 browsers I felt the need to write a lightweight js lib with page elements rather than pages for an spa application.
+It uses three variable names in global addressspace:
+	- util
+	- _s
+	- _sa
+	Utiljs still has loading problems: a function of util can be called before being fully initialized causing an error.
 It can be solved by putting the files you want to use in one file and rewrite the loader.